VovaplusEXP/p-configs/README.md

 - `Splitted-By-Protocol-Secure/`: Contains plain-text lists of only VLESS/VMess configs with TLS/REALITY.
 - `Splitted-By-Protocol-Base64/`: Contains Base64-encoded versions of the primary lists.
 - `Splitted-By-Protocol-Secure-Base64/`: Contains Base64-encoded versions of the secure-only lists.
-- `All_Configs_Sub.txt`: A single file containing all processed plain-text configs.

 ## 🛠️ How It Works (For Developers)